Devi: Durga and Kali

-In the Shaktism traditions of Hinduism, found particularly in eastern states of India, Durga is a popular goddess form of Parvati.
+In the Shaktism traditions of Hinduism, found particularly in eastern states of India, Durga is a popular goddess form of Adishakti.
 In the medieval era composed texts such as the Puranas, she emerges as a prominent goddess in the context of crisis, when evil asuras were on the ascent.
 The male gods were unable to contain and subdue the forces of evil.
-The warrior goddess, Parvati, kills the asura, and is thereafter invincible, and revered as "preserver of Dharma, destroyer of evil".
+The warrior goddess, Devi, kills the asura, and is thereafter invincible, and revered as "preserver of Dharma, destroyer of evil".

 Durga's emergence and mythology is described in the Puranas, particularly the Devi Mahatmya.
 The text describes Kālī's emerging out of Parvati when she becomes extremely angry.
 Parvati's face turns pitch dark, and suddenly Kali springs forth from Parvati's forehead.
 She is black, wears a garland of human heads, is clothed in a tiger skin, rides a tiger, and wields a staff topped by a human skull.
 She destroys the asuras.
 Literature on goddess Kali recounts several such appearances, mostly in her terrifying but protective aspects.
-Kali appears as an independent deity, or like Durga, viewed as the wife of Shiva.
+Kali appears as an independent deity, or like Parvati, viewed as the wife of Shiva.
 In this aspect, she represents the omnipotent Shakti of Shiva.
 She holds both the creative and destructive power of time.
 Kali, also called Kalaratri, is called in Yoga Vasistha as Prakṛti or "all of nature".
-She is described in the text, state Shimkhanda and Herman, as the "one great body of cosmos", and same as Devis "Durga, Jaya and Siddha, Virya, Gayatri, Saraswati, Uma, Savitri".
+She is described in the text, state Shimkhanda and Herman, as the "one great body of cosmos", and same as Devis "Durga, Jaya and Siddha, Lakshmi, Gayatri, Saraswati, Parvati, Savitri".
 She is the power that supports the earth, with all its seas, islands, forests, deserts and mountains, asserts Yoga Vasistha.
 She is not to be confused with the Kali Yuga, which is spelled similarly yet holds a different meaning.
 The Kali Yuga is presented as a threat to Mother India, with pictures from the nineteenth century depicting the age as a "ferocious meat-eating demon" in comparison to India's depiction of "a cow giving milk to her children".

 The largest annual festival associated with the goddess is Durga Puja celebrated in the month of Ashvin (September–October), where nine manifestations of Parvati (Navadurga) are worshipped, each on a day over nine days.
 These are: Shailaputri, Brahmacharini, Chandraghanta, Kushmanda, Skandamata, Katyayani, Kaalratri, Mahagauri and Siddhidaatri.

 Tridevi

-In the feminist Shaktidharma denomination of Hinduism, the supreme deity Mahadevi manifests as the goddess Mahasaraswati in order to create, as the goddess Mahalaxmi in order to preserve, and as the goddess Mahakali (Parvati) in order to destroy.
-These three forms of the supreme goddess Mahadevi are collectively called the Tridevi.These Tridevi are said to be the Shakti of all the Gods or Deva.
+In the goddess-worshiping Shaktidharma denomination of Hinduism, the supreme deity Mahadevi manifests as the goddess Mahasaraswati in order to create, as the goddess Mahalaxmi in order to preserve, and as the goddess Mahakali (Parvati) in order to destroy.
+These three forms of the supreme goddess Mahadevi are collectively called the Tridevi.
+These Tridevi are said to be the Shakti of all the Gods or Deva.
 Like Mahasaraswati is the Shakti of Brahma; Lakshmi is the Shakti of Vishnu; and Mahakali is Shakti of Shiva.